MotusWTS/motusClient/inst/doc/upstream_api.md

    - return a list of all batches from any receiver, where the batchID is > `batchID`

-   - columns should include these fields (as they exist in the transfer tables):
+   - fields in the returned object are arrays:
       - batchID
       - deviceID
       - monoBN